Here are the UK's top 10 most popular breeds of cat and cute kittens - including the Siberian

-Top 10 cat breeds: The UK's most popular breeds of cat and cute kittens - including the Siberian
+Most popular cat breeds: 10 of the most loved breeds of stunning cat in the UK - from the Cheetoh to the Russian Blue

-Here are the top 10 most popular breeds of cute cat in the UK in 2023.
+These are the top 10 most loved and popular breeds of adorable cat and kittens in the UK this year.

 Are you considering added a new cat or kitten friend to your home shortly but are not quite sure which breed of stunning cat to go for?